alexhokl/notes/vim.md

 - `[s` to jump to the previous spelling error
 - `]s` to jump to the next spelling error
 - `z=` on a spelling error to show a list of spelling suggestions
+- `6+` to jump 6 lines below and to the head of the line
+- `4-` to jump 4 lines above and to the head of the line
+- `5$` to jump 5 lines below and to the end of the line
+- `%` to jump to parentheses of the current line
+- `ctrl-O` to jump back the to the previous position
+- `ctrl-I` to jump forward to the next position (after a jump back)

 ##### Editing